A dental emergency can totally derail your day.

 At Atlanta Family Dentistry, we can almost always see emergency patients the same day or the next day.
-We guarantee you will be seen by one of our doctors, and that we will do everything we can to get you out of pain that day, as well as provide you with a detailed plan of how to get you feeling better in the long term.
+We guarantee you will be seen by one of our doctors, and that we will do everything we can to get you out of pain that day, as well as provide you with a detailed plan of how to get you healthy in the long term.

 Read on for more information about common dental emergencies, and different options we can provide to help you resolve your emergency.